IS2AI/tutorial_COVID-19_epidemic_simulator/indoor_localization_Wi-Fi/README.md

 1. *indoor_localization_parts_1_2.ipynb*.
     - Contains tasks on loading and preprocessing the dataset.
     - Walks through predicting of a user's coordinates using randrom forest regression.
+    - Evaluates the model using the mean error distance metric, which is a task to implement.
 3. *indoor_localization_parts_3.ipynb*.
     - Introduces a simple multi layer perceptron to predict a user's coordinates

 Note, the target values for the test set are withheld.
 Instead, you are given the validation set to verify your best estimator.